 Digital Humanities Abu Dhabi (10-12 April 2017) will feature a selection of 3 hour hands on workshops on timely topics in digital research in the humanities.
 These workshops are free and open to all conference participants, as well as students, faculty and researchers.
 No prior technical knowledge is required for these workshops, unless indicated.
 Participants should bring a laptop.
 A tablet or pad is not sufficient for Digital Humanities work.

-“An Introduction to the Text Encoding Initiative and Web Publication with TAPAS” Antonio Rojas-Castro (Cologne Center for eHumanities, @): This workshop will provide a brief introduction to the encoding of scholarly texts according to the Text Encoding Initiative (P5).
+“An Introduction to the Text Encoding Initiative and Web Publication” (A6 009) Antonio Rojas-Castro (Cologne Center for eHumanities, @): This workshop will provide a brief introduction to the encoding of scholarly texts according to the Text Encoding Initiative (P5).
 After covering some key-concepts such as markup and modeling, participants will encode a short archival document in English with the main information required to identify the text and to represent its basic structure.
 The aim is the creation of a well formed and valid TEI XML file.
-This workshop will also provide some insights into the process of publishing such a file on a website using the TEI Archiving, Publishing, and Access Service (TAPAS).
+This workshop will also provide some insights into the process of publishing such a file online.
 No prior knowledge is required.
 Exercise materials available here.

 Workshop taking place Tuesday, 11 April 2017, 11am-1pm: